icco/GooGrade/branches/maintenance-1.1/README.md

 # GooGrade

 A course management software for teachers.
+This software also allows students to access course information at the teacher's discretion.

 ## Maintainers
  * Nat Welch